 Saga is first and foremost a story of war and love.
 The story is set during a time of intergalactic war, which broke out between two races: the horned people of the moon Wreath and their oppressors, the winged people of Landfall.
-At the start of the story it has since spread to encompass most of the galaxy, different species and planets constantly choosing a side to support in the struggle.
+At the start of the story, the ward has spread to encompass most of the galaxy, with different species and planets constantly choosing a side to support in the struggle.

 The story opens with a member of the Landfallian race, Alana, giving birth to a child in a mechanic shop.
 The view pans to reveal her partner smiling and encouraging her.
 It’s a man.
 A horned, “mooney” man.
 Yes, despite all the pretense, Saga maintains classic Shakespearean elements of the star crossed love.
 While the reader has not yet been fully introduced to the war, it is plain to see what problems could flourish between a mixed race/mixed species couple.

 There are so many reasons to be invested in Saga.
-Not only is a rich and singularly unique experience, but there is also an endless amount to discover in the story.
+Not only is it a rich and singularly unique experience, but there is also an endless amount to discover in the story.
 There is definitely something for everyone who decides to give it a chance.
-Here is an outline of some of the most memorable moments in Saga.

 What initially brought me to Saga was the art.
 I’ve always been a sucker for both a good drawing and vibrant colour.
 This is exactly what I found the first time I spotted Saga on the shelf of my local comic shop.
 This is one of the reasons I recommend Saga to everybody.
-A great story and well developed characters aside, the ease with which you can pick up Saga and read is something to be admired.
-For some, reading comics is a very counter intuitive process.
-First you have to make sense of the pictures and colours.
+A great story and well-developed characters aside, the ease with which you can pick up Saga and read is something to be admired.
+For some, reading comics is a very counter-intuitive process.
+First, you have to make sense of the pictures and colours.
 Next comes the text boxes, and which order to read them in.
-Finally you turn the page but the layout is completely different and needs to be deciphered all over again.
-Processing all of this information and still enjoying the experience can be near impossible for someone who doesn’t frequent the pages of a comic- Saga however combats this “noob effect” and allows for a very easy transition to this story medium.
+Finally, you turn the page but the layout is completely different and needs to be deciphered all over again.
+Processing all of this information and still enjoying the experience can be near impossible for someone who doesn’t frequent the pages of a comic- Saga, however, combats this “noob effect” and allows for a very easy transition to this story medium.
 Fiona Staples brings life to each scene of Brian K. Vaughan’s epic space tale; capable of whisking you to another place as easily as a movie screen.
 The settings are so beautifully depicted it’s almost as though Staples has a window into BKV’s mind to see exactly what he envisions before attempting to put it on paper.
 It doesn’t stop there.
 The best part of Staples’ art is in the facial expressions.
-In no other comic can you look at just the face of a character and see them as a real person, knowing exactly what they feel in that moment.
+In no other comic can you look at just the face of a character and see them as a real person, knowing exactly what they feel at that very moment.
 Be it anguish, frustration, love or confusion.
-There’s some true magic in how Staples is able to depict such complicated emotion in the slightest change of brush stroke, and it is something I’ve yet to see so clearly in any other comic.
+There’s some true magic in how Staples is able to depict such complicated emotion in the slightest change of brushstroke, and it is something I’ve yet to see so clearly in any other comic.

 With each issue released, the number of dedicated Saga fans increases.
 Unfortunately, the more praise Saga receives, the more it seems to attract criticism and hatred.
 From its very first issue, BKV and Staples have been under fire from people seemingly committed to preventing its popularity from growing.
 The following are several instances of critique you may want to be aware of before reading.